MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Graphics-DrawArc-Methods.md

 ---
-Description: 'This topic lists the DrawArc methods of the Graphics class.
-For a complete list of methods for the Graphics class, see Graphics.' ms.assetid: 'b30757ea-b8b8-45bd-a716-a4c8c9c5f1ec'
+Description: This topic lists the DrawArc methods of the Graphics class.
+For a complete list of methods for the Graphics class, see Graphics. ms.assetid: b30757ea-b8b8-45bd-a716-a4c8c9c5f1ec
-title: 'Graphics.DrawArc methods'
+title: Graphics.DrawArc methods
+ms.date: 07/02/2019
 ---

 # Graphics.DrawArc methods